Sitaram Agrahari

 Sitaram Agrahari (born c.1957) is a Nepalese journalist, poet and editor-in-chief of Gorkhapatra, Nepal's oldest daily newspaper.
 He received Rajarshi Janak Award in 2011 for his contribution in Hindi poetry and fiction.

 Early life and education

 Sitaram Agrahari was born in 1957 in Duhabi of Sunsari district in Nepal.
-He did his Bachlor of Arts (honours), M.A in Hindi, M.A in political science (village profile due) and received Diploma in development journalism from Indian Institute of Mass Communication, New Delhi, India.
+He did his Bachelor of Arts (honours), M.A in Hindi, M.A in political science (village profile due) and received Diploma in development journalism from Indian Institute of Mass Communication, New Delhi, India.